irahiliqbal/irahiliqbal/README.md

 	•	Email: irahiliqbal@gmail.com
 	•	GitHub: github.com/irahiliqbal

-Feel free to modify this as you see fit, especially if you have additional links or a specific style you prefer for your GitHub page!
 <!--
 **irahiliqbal/irahiliqbal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.